theapache64/auto-weather-control/README.md

 - Using these values, the program calculates a score.
 - When the score exceeds a threshold, the servo will move from `0` to `180`, pressing the power button on the remote.
 - The thresholds are coming from a [Google sheet](https://docs.google.com/spreadsheets/d/1nO-hcNX2naH7hCS0WbRd7r907SvisjhD96I8R1Wx1Fs/edit?usp=sharing), so it's easy to calibrate.
-- All this data is synced to the same [Google sheet](https://docs.google.com/spreadsheets/d/1nO-hcNX2naH7hCS0WbRd7r907SvisjhD96I8R1Wx1Fs/edit?usp=sharing).
+- All this data is synced to the same [Google sheet](https://docs.google.com/spreadsheets/d/1nO-hcNX2naH7hCS0WbRd7r907SvisjhD96I8R1Wx1Fs/edit?usp=sharing), so you can draw cool charts as well.

 ## ✍️ Author